Graduate Certificates in History

 Education Levels of History Majors

-During the 2020-2021 academic year, 161 students earned their graduate certificate in history.
+During the most recent year for which data is available, 220 people earned their graduate certificate in history.
 This makes it the 92nd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in history at each degree level.